VISITORS' GALLERY

 SOLID GUITAR

-Two pickups, and the Hofner rectangular control consul.
+Two pickups, and the Hofner rectangular control console.
 This one is

 marked "Licencia Hofner Espana".
 Owned by HUR in the Basque Country.